pennyl67/openminted-guidelines/guidelines_for_providers_of_sw_resources/sharing-software-through-openminted.md

 ## How to share software \(applications and components\)

-We welcome software in the [OpenMinTeD platform](https://services.openminted.eu/resourceRegistration/component)
+You can share your TDM software in the [OpenMinTeD platform](https://services.openminted.eu/resourceRegistration/component)

 * fully packaged as an end-user application or
 * as separate components, offering the advantage that it can be re-used in the creation of new applications.